 Their SharePoint intranet didn’t work for a few reasons:

 - The site was designed by an external developer who struggled to understand the Capital Region BOCES vision.

 - The usability was poor.
 Even those involved in the project had difficulty understanding how the new site worked.
 These project members were then tasked with training others.

 - The SharePoint site wasn’t built to their needs and specifications and ended up becoming just a confusing repository for files.

 - Capital Region BOCES failed to include the right people (HR, Communications, Operations, and IT) in the process from the beginning.

 Realizing that SharePoint wasn’t the answer to their problems, they abandoned the intranet site altogether before launching it to all employees.

 The ordeal was frustrating and heartbreaking.
 But the passionate team at BOCES wasn’t ready to give up just yet.
-They knew that a good intranet would solve organizational problems, and those problems were too costly to ignore.
+They knew that a SharePoint alternative would solve organizational problems, and those problems were too costly to ignore.
 They believed that the ideal intranet was out there somewhere, and they weren’t going to stop until they found it.

-The intranet team began researching intranet vendors and came across ThoughtFarmer early in their search.
+The intranet team began researching intranet vendors and came across ThoughtFarmer’s SharePoint alternative early in their search.
 They were immediately impressed.